oskarrough/codesandnotes/Aspects/Feature detection with Modernizr and Polyfills.md

-# Feature detection with Modernizr
+# Feature detection with Modernizr and Polyfills

-**Not all features of the web are supported equal.
+**Not all features of the web are equal.
 The web is young and in flux.
 Things change, things break.**

-The beginner would check for browser support of your feature using for instance caniuse.com.
-If you look at [the support for CSS 2D Transforms](http://caniuse.com/transforms2d) you will learn that IE older than version 9 have no support.
+When we build things we rely on different browser features to achieve our goals.
+Perhaps we need to use `css-transitions` and the `canvas` feature (and element).

+In the spirit of [progressive enhancement](http://codesandnotes.com/progressive-enhancement/), graceful degradation or [progressive reduction](http://codesandnotes.com/progressive-reduction/) we have learned that it is a good idea to test what the user’s platform supports before we start using features that would break anyway.

+## You need to know, your code needs to know

+We need to know what features are supported where.
+Our code needs to know.
+And we need to know what to do with when a feature isn’t supported, for instance polyfilling.

+> When [Can I Use](http://caniuse.com) tells you the browser support story, while [Modernizr](http://modernizr.com) gives you the power of feature detection.
+[HTML5 Please](http://html5please.com) helps you out with recommendations for polyfills and implementation so you can decide if and how to put each of these features to use. (quote from HTML5 please)

+## Avoid browser sniffing

+Before Modernizr and such precise tools arrived, browser sniffing was used all the time.
+The concept is to test for a user-agent header which the browser sends, revealing which browser it is.
+So you knew that if it was Internet Explorer 8, this and that feature isn’t supported.

-Now, you could 'browser sniff' and see your users browser and write some code that makes sure your site works without this feature.
-The problem with this method is that you don't base your code on the feature in question but a specific browser version.
-Browser sniffing can go wrong and (most) browsers get updated.
+This very quickly turned into a mess.
+The problem with this method is that you don't write your code based to the feature but to a specific browser version.
+Browsers get updated while versions numbers and features fly around.
 It's just not a very reliable method.

 Instead, you could and probably should use feature detection!

+# Feature detection

 [Modernizr.js](http://modernizr.com/) "is a JavaScript library that detects HTML5 and CSS3 features in the user’s browser".